 El Dorado County is also looking at its VHR ordinance and has held a couple community outreach meetings to start discussions on the issue.
 Some local county residents are upset, similar to the group in the City, and they also want to see a ban on VHRs.
 The County Board of Supervisors is discussing whether or not they want to change their rules or put a cap in place similar to what the City just did.
 But as of now, there is no solid information on what the County will do or how soon it will be done.
 We will continue to provide you with more news and information as it becomes available.
 Continue reading to learn more about the permitting process and how to get help.

 Vacation Home Rental (VHR) is a home or condo that is rented out for less than 30 days at a time.
 You may have heard of AirB&B or VRBO.
 These are popular websites where you can search for a home to stay in when you are on vacation.

 But don’t people just stay in hotels when they are on vacation?
 Many visitors prefer to have more room than a hotel can offer.
 Extra space helps when you are traveling with a large family or a group of friends.
 They have a full kitchen, multiple bedrooms and bathrooms, and a living room where they can all hang out.

-Currently, there are already rules in place for VHR’s within the City limits as well as in the unincorporated County areas of south shore.
-They range from maximum capacity restrictions to how many cars can be parked in the driveway.
 In order to run a VHR, you have to first receive a permit from the local jurisdiction.
-The permit process is pretty easy in the County area, but within the City limits it is more comprehensive.
-Check out our page on obtaining a Vacation Home Rental permit for more information on the process, and for links to the rules and documents from the City’s website.
+The permit process is pretty easy in the County area, but within the City limits, it is more comprehensive.
+Check out our page on obtaining a Vacation Home Rental permit for more information on the process, and for links to the full rules and documents from the City’s website.

 WHAT CAN I DO